 I think that there are such ideas, said Socrates.

-Parmenides proceeded: And would you also make absolute ideas of the just and the beautiful and the good, and of all that class?
+Parmenides proceeded: And would you also make absolute ideas of the just and the beautiful and the good, and of all that all other human creatures, or of fire and water?